*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The front of the Sala.
 There you’ll find….

 …the dragon!
-He’s a ubiquitous emblem of Gaudí, and you can get a mini version of him at all the tourists shops.
+He’s a ubiquitous emblem of Gaudí, and you can get a mini version of him at all the tourist shops.
 If you want to take a picture next to him, you gotta wait.
 He’s a popular dude.

 Park Guell was free to enter until 2013.
 Now, you have to buy a ticket, and only a limited amount is available during certain time slots.
 More on that later.